ILasya/Prediction_Of_Wine_Variety/README.md

    3) Top 10 Wine Producing Wineries
    4) Top 10 Wine Varieties based on Points given
    5) Distribution of Points For Top 10 Wine Varieties

-5. predicted_test.csv - This is the final csv file after prediction is done.
-This file contains the new column 'Variety' with the predicted Wine variety after applying the model on the test.csv file.